ankraft/ACME-oneM2M-CSE/docs/Development.md

 $ python runTests.py testSUB --run-tests test_createCNTforEXC
 ```

+If test cases appear more than once one can specify the order in which the test cases are run.
+Example:

+- Order of test cases in the test suite: A, B, A, C
+- Desired test cases and order to run: B, A
+- Option: `--run-tests B A`

 > **Note**
 >
 > Most test cases in a test suite depend on each other (created resources, subscriptions, etc).
 Just running a single test case will most likely fail.